Azure/GPT-RAG/docs/AZDO-SETUP.md

 > Also note you may get the client IDs from the Azure Portal.

-> [!NOTE]
-> The existing/unmodified federated credentials created by Azure Developer CLI in the Service Principals may be deleted.

 After performing the above steps, you will see corresponding files to your azd environments in the `.azure` folder.

 If you run `azd env list`, you will see the newly created environments.